-Although widely available and affordable today, 1993 SkyBox Marvel Masterpieces is one of the most beautiful comic sets ever produced.
+Although widely available today, 1993 SkyBox Marvel Masterpieces is one of the most beautiful comic sets ever produced.

 1993 SkyBox Simpsons trading cards cover a lot of ground.
 Besides a comprehensive base set, it also has several interactive inserts.
 The set’s greatest contribution to the hobby are the Matt Groening sketch cards.

 1993 Topps Star Wars Galaxy reinvented what trading cards for the franchise could be.
 Focusing on art, it opened up an entire realm of new and beautiful possibilities.

 1994 Fleer Marvel Masterpieces sees Greg and Tim Hildebrandt unleash their immense talents on the superhero universe.
 This is the third set in the popular Marvel line.